Nooberieno/DnD-Homebrew/Shinra's Logbook for Pyrokinetics/subclasses/Iai Chop Monk.md

 You cover the palm of your hand in flames perform a powerful downward slashing motion.
 By expending 3 Ki points you can use your action to unleash a devastating downward slash of flame.
 Choose a 10-foot radius within 30 feet.
 Each creature in the area must make a Dexterity saving throw.
 On a failed save, the creature takes 3d8 fire damage and is knocked prone.
 On a successful save, it takes half damage.

 ### Level 11: Iai Chop Form
-gain the sixth form of the Iai Chop
+Gain the sixth form of the Iai Chop

 #### Iai Chop: Sixth Form _Dusk_
 You ignite and create a sharp-blade of flames on the palm of your hands and perform a powerful thrust.
 This attack is a new attack option you can use when taking the attack action, expend 3 Ki points and choose one creature within 10 feet.
 The target must make a Dexterity saving throw.
 On a failed save the target takes 4d10 fire damage and is pushed back 20 feet.
 If the target collides with a solid object, such as a wall, it takes an additional 2d10 bludgeoning damage and falls prone.
 On a successful save the target takes half fire damage and is not pushed back.